Why Too Much Cardio Isn't Good For Weight Loss | Nutritionist

 About the Author

-Hey there, I'm Chris Walker!
-I’ve been a Functional Nutritionist, Health, and Weight Loss Coach for over 15 years, and I’m known as a gut health and weight loss expert.
-I help professional women and busy moms beat chronic gut issues and weight gain, so they can feel their best and keep the pounds off without drugs or surgery.
+Hey, I'm Chris Walker!
+I’ve been a Holistic Nutritionist, Health, and Weight Loss Coach for over 15 years.
+I’m known as a gut health and weight loss expert.
+I help professional women and busy moms master nutrition, eliminate bad habits and quickly make healthy lifestyle changes so they can finally get healthy and keep their weight off naturally!
 Click here to learn more.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}